 Whether you’ve tried and failed to hang up your flat screen or the idea of hanging something heavy like that is intimidating, Puls is here to help.
 We offer television mounting services that are convenient, quick, and affordable, with appointments as soon as same-day.

+Our technicians can mount any flat screen television—from 31 inches to over 81—and have it ready in time for all your friends to watch the big game.
+Scheduling a service online is a breeze.
 All you need to do is go to our website, select the service and then pick a time slot that works for your schedule.
 A Puls technician will arrive at your doorstep within a few days, or even as soon as the very same day.

-To make things even easier, we’ll also guide on you what mounting type is best for you and we can bring your choice of TV bracket (fixed, tilt or full-motion) with as part of your appointment, so that you can choose the best option for your ideal TV setup.
+To make things even easier, we’ll also guide you on what mounting type is best for you.
+We can bring your choice of TV bracket (fixed, tilt or full-motion) with us as part of your appointment, so that you can choose the best option for your ideal TV setup.

 Book a Puls TV mounting service today, and get ready to enjoy the ultimate weekend at home in no time.